 Sandhills at Mina Mina (2009)

-In this unusual size work the artist Dorothy Napangardi beautifully depicts the Sandhills of Mina Mina, a major women’s ceremonial site, her custodial country, which is located near Lake Mackay in the Tanami Desert, north of Yuendumu in the Northern Territory.
+In this monumental size work the artist Dorothy Napangardi beautifully depicts the Sandhills of Mina Mina, a major women’s ceremonial site, her custodial country, which is located near Lake Mackay in the Tanami Desert, north of Yuendumu in the Northern Territory.

 Made up of two enormous soakage areas and endless sandhills, it is here that Dorothy and her aunts (Napanangkas) perform rituals of dance and song as part of their passing on of Jukurrpa.
 Like the sandhills in constant flux across the artist’s country, this painting shows her interpretation of the movement by sandhills across her country.